Diesel-Black/ricci/README.md

 Before diving deeper, a few core building blocks:

-**Manifold Point** — A single point in the semantic manifold, typically representing one message or contribution.
-Each point contains both semantic and coherence field embeddings, plus computed geometric properties (metric tensor, curvature, mass) and temporal metadata.
+**Manifold Point** — Conceptually, a single point in the semantic manifold (typically one message or contribution).
+In the implementation, this is represented by a row in `ricci.manifold_points` with both semantic and coherence embeddings plus computed geometric properties (metric tensor/determinant, curvature, mass) and temporal metadata.

 **Semantic Field** (`S(p,t)`) — The primary 2000-dimensional vector embedding representing *what is being expressed*.
 This is the content-bearing field.